Investigation of Medium Modifications to $^{12}$C Structure Functions in the Resonance Region

 Alternatively, one can view this scattering process in terms of the cross section for the absorption of transverse $(\sigma_T)$ and longitudinal $(\sigma_L)$ virtual photons, where

-Here $ \Gamma = \frac{\alpha K E^\prime}{ 4 \pi^2 Q^2 E_0} \left( \frac{2}{1-\epsilon } \right)$ is the virtual photon flux, $K = \frac{2M \nu - Q^2 }{2M}$, and $\epsilon = \left[ 1+2(1+\frac{Q^2}{4 M^2 x^2} ) \tan^2{ \frac{\theta}{2}} \right] ^{-1}$ is the relative flux of longitudinal virtual photons in the Hand convention~\cite{hand-PhysRev129}.
+Here, $ \Gamma = \frac{\alpha K E^\prime}{ 4 \pi^2 Q^2 E_0} \left( \frac{2}{1-\epsilon } \right)$ is the virtual photon flux, $K = \frac{2M \nu - Q^2 }{2M}$, and $\epsilon = \left[ 1+2(1+\frac{Q^2}{4 M^2 x^2} ) \tan^2{ \frac{\theta}{2}} \right] ^{-1}$ is the relative flux of longitudinal virtual photons in the Hand convention~\cite{hand-PhysRev129}.
 The structure functions $F_1$, $F_L$, and $F_2$ are proportional to $\sigma_T$, $\sigma_L$, and $[\sigma_T + \sigma_L]$, respectively.
 The ratio $ R=\sigma_L/\sigma_T$ is related to the structure functions by,

 Contributions to $R$ originate from the perpendicular component of the momentum of the spin 1/2 quarks with respect to the momentum transfer vector \cite{PhysRevD.5.528,PhysRevD.20.1471,PhysRevD.19.796,PhysRevD.27.285}.
 At small $x$, $R$ is dominated by a perpendicular momentum component that originated from QCD gluon emission \cite{Martin:2000gq} ($R_{QCD}$).
-At large $x$, $R$ is dominated by quark binding in the nucleon (the so-called {\it target mass corrections} \cite{Barbieri:1976rd,Georgi:1976ve} $R_{TM}$), and at small $Q^2$ $R$ is dominated by non-perturbative processes, such as interactions with more than one quark (higher twist).
+At large $x$, $R$ is dominated by quark binding in the nucleon (the so-called {\it target mass corrections} \cite{Barbieri:1976rd,Georgi:1976ve} $R_{TM}$).
+While at small $Q^2$, $R$ is dominated by non-perturbative processes, such as interactions with more than one quark (higher twist).
 In addition, at small $Q^2$ an enhancement of the longitudinal cross section can also originate from scattering from integer spin particles, e.g. meson clouds in the nucleus \cite{Miller:2001yf,Zaidi:2017tpr}.
 At very small $Q^2$, the quark-parton model breaks down and from current conservation $R$ must be zero at $Q^2=0$.

+In this letter we report on precise measurements of the $W^2$ and $Q^2$ dependence of $R = \sigma_L/\sigma_T$ for deuterium and $^{12}$C using the Hall C spectrometers at Jefferson lab, covering the same kinematic region as experiment E94-110 (which previously measured $R$ for the proton with the same apparatus~\cite{JeffersonLabHallCE94-110:2004nsn}).
+The data cover a range of $Q^2$ between 0.4 and 4.0 GeV$^2$ and energy transfer ($\nu$) corresponding to $W^2=M^2+2M\nu-Q^2 <$ 5.0 GeV$^2$, covering the quasielastic, resonance and inelastic continuum regions.
+Targets include deuterium, carbon, aluminum, iron, and copper nuclei.
+Here, we focus on deuterium and carbon in the resonance region (heavier nuclei are under analysis).
+The dataset consists of measurement taken in 2005 and 2007 with D and $^{12}$C targets.
+The applied relative normalization factor of the 2007 dataset relative to that from 2005 was determined from a global fit~\cite{Bodek:2022gli,Bodek:2023dsr} to be 1.01, which removes the small tension between the two datasets and remains well within the 1.7\% normalization uncertainty assigned to each.